 I didn’t fully prepare for it, but I got some confidence and a clear idea of what the test looked like.
 I have a general knack for aptitude tests, so I was confident I could give it on two weeks’ notice.

-I ended up giving my GRE 2 years later.
+I ended up taking my GRE 2 years later.

-In the meantime, I subscribe to Scholarden and did some practice from ScholarDen.
-I had identified my weak areas (Geometry in Quant, Vocabulary in English) and I was confident I could cover them in a short period of time.
+In the meantime, I subscribed to Scholarden and did some practice from ScholarDen.
+I had identified my weak areas (Geometry in Quant, Vocabulary in English), and I was confident I could cover them in a short period of time.

-I ended up registering for a date of one month later.
-I had a month, but really I spent in total not more than five days of effort into it.
+I ended up registering for a date one month later.
+I had a month, but really, I spent in total not more than five days of effort into it.
 I did it for a couple of days, dropped it, then picked it up 3 days before the actual test.
-I ended up doing a run-through of all maths content chapters, including all the rules (with special focus on my weak areas), around 200 words, and two online practice tests in real-time.
-I got high score in my Quant in my practice test, and that was my focus, so I went into the GRE with some confidence.
+I ended up doing a run-through of all maths content chapters, including all the rules (with a special focus on my weak areas), around 200 words, and two online practice tests in real time.
+I got a high score in my Quant in my practice test, and that was my focus, so I went into the GRE with some confidence.

 You May Also Like this video :

-The test went more or less smooth.
-The Math section was hard as compared to the practice tests I had done.
-Though the last section was significantly more difficult than the first section.
+The test went more or less smoothly.
+The Math section was hard compared to the practice tests I had done.
+However, the last section was significantly more difficult than the first section.
 Verbal was exactly as difficult as I had expected it to be, but I gave it a good shot.

 There’s probably just one lesson I can draw from my experience (and no more!):